Asian Americans in California: Indian

-California has the most Indian Americans in terms of sheer number, but percentage-wise, the U.S. state with the highest number of Indian Americans is New Jersey, and the U.S. city as well as metropolitan area with the highest absolute number of Indians is New York City.
-California is about 1.3% Indian, with many living in Orange County and Santa Clara County.
-Many live in Yuba City, about 15% Indian, which has a significant Sikh community.
+The San Francisco Bay Area is home to the second largest Indian-American population in the United States.
+Many are primarily concentrated in the Santa Clara Valley and the Tri-Valley in Alameda County.
+Indians began migrating to Northern California in the early 20th century, but Indians would arrive in much greater numbers after immigration quotas were lifted along with the growth of the high tech sector.
+Kamala Harris, former Vice President of the United States, is of Indian origin and was born in Oakland, CA.

+Yuba City, which has a significant Sikh community, draws thousands of visitors annually for its Sikh Parade.

+Southern California is also home to a significant Indian-American population.
+Over 150,000 Indian Americans live in the greater Los Angeles area.

 Indonesian

 Los Angeles, California is home to the largest population of Indonesians in America, with Riverside, California having the second largest population.

 Japanese

 California contains five of the top 10 metropolitan cities with the greatest Japanese population in the United States.
 Los Angeles, San Francisco, San Jose, San Diego, and Sacramento have the largest Japanese populations in California, with Los Angeles having more than the other cities combined.

 There are several areas of California that held assembly centers and internment camps (also known as relocation centers) where Japanese Americans were forced to relocate to after the Attack on Pearl Harbor, such as Arcadia(Santa Anita Racetrack), Fresno(Fresno Fairgrounds), Arboga, Merced, Owens Valley(Manzanar War Relocation Center), Pinedale(Pinedale, California), Pomona(Fairplex), Sacramento(Camp Kohler), Salinas(California Rodeo Salinas), San Bruno(Tanforan), Stockton, California(San Joaquin County Fairgrounds), Tulare, Turlock(Stanislaus County Fairgrounds), and Woodland.
 The Tule Lake War Relocation Center in Modoc County was the biggest of the 10 internment camps in its prime.